micropython/micropython/CONTRIBUTING.md

 ## Developer contact
 [@tannewt](https://github.com/tannewt) is the main developer of CircuitPython and is sponsored by [Adafruit Industries LLC](https://adafruit.com).
-He is reachable on [Discord](https://adafru.it/discord) as tannewt and [Gitter](gitter.im/adafruit/circuitpython) as tannewt during US West Coast working hours.
+He is reachable on [Discord](https://adafru.it/discord) as tannewt during US West Coast working hours.
 He also checks GitHub issues and the [Adafruit support forum](https://forums.adafruit.com/viewforum.php?f=60).

 ## Licensing